Happstack/happstack-book/Intro.md

 self-contained example that you can download and run locally.

 This book was recently converted to a new build system.
-If you find any mistakes, formatting errors, bad links, etc, please report them to jeremy@n-heptane.com.
+If you find any mistakes, formatting errors, bad links, etc, please report them here, [https://github.com/Happstack/happstack-book/issues](https://github.com/Happstack/happstack-book/issues).

 In addition to the HTML version of this book you can also read it in [PDF](happstack-book.pdf) and [EPUB/NOOK](happstack-book.epub).